 What Is Hospice And How To Pay For Hospice Care

-In my work helping clients of every age and position in life plan for their end-of-life healthcare, I am often asked about Hospice care.
+In my work helping clients plan for end-of-life healthcare, I’m often asked about Hospice care.

-There seems to be quite a bit of confusion on the subject of end-of-life care and hospice which I hope to clear up here.
+There seems to be confusion on end-of-life care and hospice.
+Let me clear that up…

 Palliative Care